Purpose of the document

 Our platform makes the customer journey smoother in order to optimise the conversion rate.

-- Payment interfaces
+- Payment interfaces for all situations:

 - A unified multichannel experience, regardless of the terminal used (mobile, PC, tablet, etc.)